radar/by_star/README.markdown

 This will find all the posts in November 2008.

-## By Year

-To find records based on a year you can pass it a two or four digit number:

-    Post.by_year(09)

-This will return all posts in 2009, whereas:

-    Post.by_year(99)

-will return all the posts in the year 1999.

 ## By Fortnight

+To find records from the current fortnight:

+    Post.by_fortnight

 To find records based on a fortnight, you can pass in a number (representing the fortnight number) or a time object:

     Post.by_fortnight(18)